ALASKA RAFT FISHING TRIP GUIDES AND STAFF

 Zach Johnson

-(15 years with FRG) returns to lead wilderness Alaska fly fishing float trips after taking a hiatus to start a family.
+Zach Johnson (17 years with FRG) was truly born to fulfill the role of leading wilderness Alaska fly fishing trips.
 He is the consummate raft guide and wilderness guru.
-Zach has a solid skills set in all aspects of conducting fly fishing raft trips in Alaska: he is an expert fly fisherman, oarsman, cook, camp worker and is enjoyable company on the river.
+Zach has a solid skills set in all aspects of conducting fly fishing float trips in Alaska: he is an expert fly fisherman, oarsman, cook, camp worker and is enjoyable company on the river.
+Zach is renowned for being able to do an incredible field repair on any item of equipment a person can imagine.
 ZJ has a degree in Outdoors Studies and worked for many years as a mountaineering guide on Denali and elsewhere.
 His background includes years of experience as a white water oarsman.
 He is a stout individual who maintains cheery spirits even under the worst of conditions.
-Zach is level headed, reliable and foresighted; he can flow out the best of Alaska float fishing expeditions.
-Zach and his family have created a good life for themselves in Seward, Alaska.
+Zach is level headed, reliable and foresighted; he can flow out the best of Alaska float fishing trips.
+Zach and his family have created a good life for themselves in Seward, enjoying the bounties of Alaska.

 Pat Ganje

-(12 years with FRG) having launched his daughters off to college, Pat returns to the FRG guide team to share his skills, talents and years of experience leading fish and float trips in Alaska.
+Pat Ganje (14 years with FRG) returns to the FRG guide team, after sending his twin daughters off to college, to share his skills, talents and years of experience leading fish and float trips in Alaska.
 Congenial and good natured, Pat can take foul weather, challenges, and the fates…and still be positive and smiling.
 He is level headed and makes good decisions.
 Pat is among the upper echelon of Alaska Fly fishing raft guides; his enthusiasm, sturdiness and work ethic make him a good guy to have around for a wilderness float fishing trip in Alaska.
 The man knows his stuff, and is highly capable when it comes to rolling out a smooth running and very productive Alaska float trip.
 Pat is an incredible asset for FRG and we are happy to have him back onboard to fish and float Alaska with our clientele.

 Tom Schwartz